irismod/record/spec/02_messages.md

 This message is expected to fail if:
 - the length of contents is 0
 - the creator is empty
-- each content parameters are faulty, namely:
+- the parameters of each content are faulty, namely:
-    - the initial `Digest` is empty
+    - the `Digest` is empty
-    - the initial `DigestAlgo` is empty
+    - the `DigestAlgo` is empty